 Airport Road / Shorts Aircraft Factory

-The 2 photographs above show the same location but from a different angle and at a very different age!
+The 2 small photographs above show the same location but from a different angle and at a very different age!

 An ideal comparrison picture would be taken from Airport Road immediately beside the slipway as seen in the top picture however I have gone to Musgrave Channel Road on the other side of the water to get an unobstructed view of the slipway.